-Chiropractic Dry needling is a manual, therapeutic technique aimed at healing dysfunctional muscle tissue in the body.
-It is performed using a thin needle, such as that used in acupuncture, that pierces the skin and is inserted into a myofascial trigger point or taut band of tissue.
-An involuntary twitch response is provoked, which reduces tension in the muscle and helps to restore normal function through a variety of biochemical reactions.
+Chiropractic Dry Needling is a manual, therapeutic technique aimed at healing dysfunctional muscle tissue in the body.
+Using a thin needle, such as those used in acupuncture, our chiropractors can pierce the skin and target a myofascial trigger point (taut band of tissue).
+This provokes an involuntary twitch response and a variety of biochemical reactions, which reduces tension in the muscle and helps restore normal function.
+If you’re having trouble with muscle pain or function, dry needling in Kansas City may be able to help!

 What It Treats

-Chiropractic Dry Needling in Kansas City can help reduce and/or eliminate musculoskeletal dysfunction and pain associated with, but not limited to:
+Chiropractic Dry Needling in Kansas City can help reduce or even eliminate musculoskeletal dysfunction and pain associated with, but not limited to: